nushell/nushell.github.io/book/pipelines.md

 >
 > `ls | table` is not even structured data!

-## Output result to external commands
+## Output Result to External Commands

 Sometimes you want to output Nushell structured data to an external command for further processing.
 However, Nushell's default formatting options for structured data may not be what you want.
 For example, you want to find a file named "tutor" under "/usr/share/vim/runtime" and check its ownership